 Every motorist will have seen crashed vehicles at the side of the road waiting to be removed.
 If we’re lucky we pass them or overtake them with ease.
 If we’re not so lucky we might get stuck behind them in a traffic jam for hours, waiting for the vehicle to be removed and the debris to be cleared.

-It falls to the police to ensure the removal of these vehicles from the road where they are causing an obstruction or danger.
+While the accident is mainly covered by the emergency medical personals and lawyers such as Texas defense lawyer to make sure to bring up whoever is responsible for the accident, in the end, it falls to the police to ensure the removal of these vehicles from the road where they are causing an obstruction or danger.
 Not a core police task, you might think, but in helping to prevent further accidents, it is one which can be an important part of the police mission to protect life.

 So far so straightforward, but in recent days two sets of allegations, both of which are false have emerged concerning the police role in relation to traffic collisions.